Explore Books by Joyce Harvey

 Illustrated by Cliff Upp.

-A sensitive story conveying to young people that we are all infinite beings having a temporay human experience.
+A sensitive story conveying to young people that we are all infinite beings having a temporary human experience.

 Dr. Wayne Dyer, Psychologist & Author